 This post may include affiliate links; see our disclosure policy.

 The El Diablo cocktail is a must-make tequila drink!
-It’s sweet tart and spicy, starring black currant liqueur, lime and ginger beer.
+It’s sweet, tart, and spicy, all at the same time, starring black currant liqueur, lime, and ginger beer.

 El diablo cocktail